Assumption Cathedral, Bangkok: Crypt

 The significant part of the cathedral is in the crypt underneath the Sanctuary, which kept the remains of the bishops and the missionaries, including that of Fr Nicholas Boonkerd Kitbamrung, who was proclaimed a martyr by Pope John Paul II on 5 March 2000 in the Vatican.
 His relics were transferred to the shrine built in the compound of St. Peter's church in Sampran, Nakornprathom Province.
 There still remains a special altar devoted to him on the left side of the cathedral.

-Besides being a place of worship and for performing sacred ceremonies, the role of the Assumption Cathedral is the church of the head of the local diocese, which as of 2014 was led by Cardinal Michael Meechai Kitboonchu.
+Besides being a place of worship and for performing sacred ceremonies, the role of the Assumption Cathedral is the church of the head of the local diocese, which as of 2025 was led by Francis Xavier Vira Arpondratana.
 The cathedral is used to celebrate functions such as ordination of deacons, priests and bishops, and is said to be the centre of Catholics in Thailand.

 Notable visitors

 Visitors include, on 4 May 1946, King Ananda Mahidol with his younger brother, then-Prince Bhumibol Adulyadej.
 Pope John Paul II visited on 10 May 1984.
 On 22 July 1995, Princesses Soamsawali and Bajirakitiyabha visited the cathedral during a religious ceremony for the soul of the late king's mother.
 In 2002 the crown prince Vajiralongkorn and his consort Srirasmi visited the Catholic community at the Assumption Cathedral.

 The cathedral hosted both of the papal visits to Thailand: Pope John Paul II in 1984 and Pope Francis in 2019.